david8862/keras-YOLOv3-model-set/README.md

 ```
 # python eval.py --model_path=model.h5 --anchors_path=configs/yolo3_anchors.txt --classes_path=configs/voc_classes.txt --model_image_size=416x416 --eval_type=VOC --iou_threshold=0.5 --conf_threshold=0.001 --annotation_file=2007_test.txt --save_result
 ```

-If you enable "--eval_online" option in train process, a default Pascal VOC mAP evaluation on validation dataset will be executed during training.
+If you enable "--eval_online" option in train.py, a default Pascal VOC mAP evaluation on validation dataset will be executed during training.
+But that may cost more time for train process.

 Following is a sample result trained on Mobilenet YOLOv3 Lite model with PascalVOC dataset (using a reasonable score threshold=0.1):